tqdm/tqdm/CONTRIBUTING.md

 - contribute changes to the project, and
 - upload releases to the PyPI repository.

-Most of the management commands have been directly placed inside the
+Most management commands are in the `Makefile`:
-Makefile:

 ```
 make [<alias>]  # on UNIX-like environments